jpsingh10/ECS162-p2/README.md

      - `index.html` - The main HTML document for the arcade's front page.
      - 'about.html' - The HTML document for the about page.
      - `style.css` - CSS file for styling the front page.
+     - `/images` - containes all of the image assests

 2. **Run Rabbit Run**